-The Zero Trust model has been preferred by many businesses in recent years and is gaining more and more popularity every day.
+Many businesses have preferred the Zero Trust model in recent years and are gaining more and more popularity daily.
 In 2021, 37 percent of consent from a recent survey indicated that increased security and compliance agility is an advantage of zero trust.
-In addition, increased threat detection and remediation speed, as well as better protection of customer data, are referred to as benefits.
+In addition, increased threat detection and remediation speed and better protection of customer data are referred to as benefits.
 In this article, we examine what makes Zero Trust an indispensable part of your network.

-Zero Trust is a security model that includes coordinated cybersecurity and system management strategy, as well as a set of system design principles, based on the assumption that those who can threaten your cybersecurity are both inside and outside the traditional network boundaries.
+Zero Trust is a security model that includes coordinated cybersecurity and system management strategy and a set of system design principles based on the assumption that those who can threaten your cybersecurity are inside and outside the traditional network boundaries.

 Thanks to this data-centric security model, it is possible to apply the concept of access with the least authority to all access decisions where answers to the questions of who, what, when, where, and how are critical for appropriate acceptance or denial of access to resources.

 What is required in modern threat environments to adopt the Zero Trust model to your network?

 - Having coordinated system monitoring, system management, and defensive operation capabilities

 - Assuming that all devices and infrastructure can be compromised